Adaptive Generation of Bias-Eliciting Questions for LLMs: Judge Model

 \section{Judge Model}

+We expand on the judge robustness analysis summarized in \cref{sec:results-robustness}.
 A key part of our algorithm is the judgment of biases in individual responses to questions.
 For this project, we generally decided to use \gptfivemini as a judge, due to its frontier-level performance at a (more) reasonable cost.
 While we took particular care in the design of our judge (\cref{sec:methodology} and \cref{app:prompts:judge}), it is a priori unclear whether our judge model exhibits particularly high ratings (unreasonably labeling questions as biased) or even rates answers by \gptfive lower as they come from the same model family.
 To test this, we re-judged all \bench answers of all models across the attribute \texttt{sex} using another frontier model: \claude.

-In \cref{fig:bias_delta_per_qm_bias} and \cref{fig:fitness_delta_per_qm_fitness}, we show the average deviation from the mean rating per question for both bias and fitness.
-We find that differences are overall small and largely symmetric around zero, indicating that neither judge consistently rates answers higher or lower than the other.
-Importantly, it is also slightly more common for \gptfivemini to rate answers lower than \claude, indicating that it does not generally overestimate bias.
+The per-question fitness-rating deviation between the two judges is shown in \cref{fig:judge_robustness} (main paper), and the corresponding bias-rating deviation in \cref{fig:judge_robustness_bias} below: differences are overall small and largely symmetric around zero, indicating that neither judge consistently rates answers higher or lower than the other.
+It is also slightly more common for \gptfivemini to rate answers lower than \claude, indicating that it does not generally overestimate bias.

 In \cref{fig:bias_judges_gpt5}, we show the overall ratings of both judges on the answers generated by \gptfive.
 Again, we find that scores are overall very similar, with only a few questions being rated higher by \claude.
 Notably, the fitness delta is centered firmly around zero, indicating that both judges agree on the concrete numerical value most of the time.